QubesOS/qubes-doc/user/templates/templates.md

      qvm-shutdown --wait --all; qvm-prefs fedora-01-dvm template fedora-02; qvm-start sys-usb
      ```

-3. Base your app qubes on the new template.
-In the App Menu, go to Qubes Tools,
+3. **Base your app qubes on the new template.** In the Qube Manager, click on
-   then click on Qubes Template Manager.
-Select all the templates based on the
+   the Template heading to sort by template.
+Select all the qubes based on the
-   old template (shown in the Current column).
-Next to "Change all selected
-   to," select the new or upgraded template from the drop-down list.
-Press OK.
+   old template by clicking on the first one, holding shift, then clicking on
+   the last one.
+With multiple qubes selected, right-click on any of them,
+   hover your cursor over Template, then click on the new template.

 ## Advanced